synapta/wmch-interactive-maps/i18n_man/index/en.md

 Saving the map as draft, map can be edited later without publishing it.

+Saving may take several seconds because as a very last step a screenshot of the map will be created and displayed on the home page.

+If you exit the configurator before saving or publishing, your work will be lost.

 ## Edit a map

 On the edit page of the single map you can change what you’ve already added in.